contextgeneric/cgp-patterns/content/associated-types.md

 In practice, we find the practical benefits of defining many _minimal_ traits often outweight any theoretical advantages of combining multiple items into one trait.
-As we will demonstrate in later chapters, having traits that contain only one type or method would enable more advanced CGP patterns to be applied to such traits.
+As we will demonstrate in later chapters, having traits that contain only one type or method would also enable more advanced CGP patterns to be applied to such traits.

 Because of this, we encourage readers to follow our advice and be _encouraged_ to use as many minimal traits without worrying about any theoretical overhead.
-That said, this advice is _non-binding_, so readers are free to add as many items as they prefer into a trait, and go through the hard way of learning why the alternative is better.
+That said, this advice is _non-binding_, so readers are free to add as many items as they prefer into a trait, and perhaps go through the hard way of learning why the alternative is better.

 ## Impl-Side Associated Type Constraints